 Keys to Success for Any Skill Level

 It's increasingly rare for students to arrive at UTI with familiarity with late-model vehicle technology.
-Because most vehicles today are difficult to work on as an amateur, many students have never seen under the hood of a car, let alone tinkered with it.
+Because most vehicles today are difficult to work on as an amateur, many students have never seen what’s under the hood of a car, let alone tinkered with it.
 UTI instructors make it their mission to be very involved with students so they get the care and help they need to flourish.

 “Anybody who comes here is capable of learning,” Tom Gleason says.
 “I have a student who came in and knew nothing about vehicles.
 He’s thriving now and doing really well in his upper-level classes.
 Attitude and effort are important.”